fulldecent/corelocationcli/README.md

 # CoreLocationCLI

 CoreLocationCLI gets the physical location of your device and prints it to standard output.
-If you move it will also print out your updated location. *Kill it with CTRL-C.*
+If you move it can also print your updated location. *Kill it with CTRL-C.*

 ![Usage](https://cloud.githubusercontent.com/assets/382183/25063655/52c11234-221d-11e7-81fb-0f8712dac393.gif)